 Indirect Instruction: For this middle school, salaries and benefits for the principal, office staff, psychologist, social worker, deans, counselors, and nurses are budgeted here.
-Community Middle School has an assistant principal in addition to the principal, two deans, and two counselors.
+Community Middle School has two assistant principals in addition to the principal, two deans, and three counselors.
 Budgets for these positions are charged to Indirect Instruction.